grandeurdev/arduino-sdk/README.md

 So to allow a web app to interact with your project using the Web SDK, you first need to whitelist the domain name your web app uses via the settings page in the dashboard.
 You cannot even send a request from your localhost without first whitelisting it.

-_*NOTE*_: Keeping localhost whitelisted even in a production application is a very serious vulnerability that can make you pay as you go (pun intended).
+> ***NOTE***: Keeping localhost whitelisted in a production application is a very serious vulnerability that can make you pay as you go (pun intended).

 ## Documentation